Skip to main content

 It's a myth.
 A persistent, scary, and frustratingly common myth — but a myth all the same.
 And it's one that costs veterans real money, because it convinces people to either avoid filing for the rating they actually deserve or to turn down work they could absolutely handle.

 Let's clear it up.
-At Augustus Miles, we hear this question almost every week, and the answer matters because misunderstanding it can cost you tens of thousands of dollars over a career.
+We hear this question almost every week, and the answer matters because misunderstanding it can cost you tens of thousands of dollars over a career.

 Where the Myth Comes From